happybara-io/WorkflowBuddy/README.md

 ### Your great idea here

 There are tons of awesome use cases we haven't thought of yet, submit a PR or reach out to tell us about yours!
+You can also find more general templates at [Workflow Builder Templates | Building on Slack](https://buildingonslack.com/docs/slack/workflow-builder-templates/).

 ---